 Take a moment to contemplate your own organization’s structure, processes and policies…

-Now, picture yourself in a situation where you would not only be in charge of fulfilling your role-related responsibilities, but also accountable for the delivery of enterprise-wide outcomes achieved through the engagement of a similarly complex organization (with its very own version of 'complex').
-That certainly sounds like a challenge.
+Now, picture yourself in a situation where you would not only be in charge of fulfilling your role-specific responsibilities, but also accountable for the delivery of enterprise-wide outcomes achieved through the engagement of a similarly complex organization (with its very own version of 'complex').
+This certainly feels like a challenge.

-Strategic business relationships are sophisticated and interconnected ecosystems governed by unique dynamics, social norms and economics.
+Strategic business relationships are sophisticated and interconnected ecosystems governed by unique talents, social norms and economics.

-That said, bowtie governance structures (and the reverse thereof) are often presented as ideal frameworks for the build of a joint governance ecosystem.
+Often, bowtie governance structures (and the reverse thereof) are presented as ideal frameworks for the build of joint governance ecosystems.
 Bowtie structures can be defined as distributive setups used to map a company’s structure against another organizations' people, functions and processes in order to foster strategic alignment.

-Below infographic provides an overview of the bowtie framework and its reversed equivalent, also referred to as 'diamond'.
+Below infographic provides an overview of the bowtie framework (on the left) and its reversed equivalent, also referred to as 'diamond' (on the right).
 In this article, commercial functions (i.e. sales and procurement) are referred to as 'trading team' or 'traders'.

 . . .